Code-Institute-Submissions/Simocaso-ms3-casoni_MayResub/README.md

 ### Data structure

-Along with the user stories, the databse collections has been delineated.
+Along with the user stories, the database collections has been delineated.
 Specifically, in three main collections:

-- details collection
+- #### details collection

-Used this collection to test my database in the first instance (specifically, I displayed some generic info in the home page right after having connected my [MongoDB](https://account.mongodb.com/account/login) cluster, and database).
+I used this collection to test my database in the first instance (specifically, I displayed some generic info on the home page right after having connected my [MongoDB](https://account.mongodb.com/account/login) cluster, and database).

-- users collection
+- #### users collection

-This collection has been created to store all the unic users (comprehensive of name, email, and encrypted passwrod) that are registered in the application.
+This collection has been created to store all the unique users (comprehensive of name, email, and encrypted password) that are registered in the application.

+_id: "id converted in a str of 32 characters (letters + numbers)" <br>
+name: "user user" <br>
+email:"generic@gmail[.]com" <br>
+password: "encrypted password..." <br>

-- tasks collection
+- #### tasks collection

+The tasks collection, or our dynamic collection, let us register every user's task through the tasks dashboard.
+Within the information sent to the database collection, a user can also manipulate the task's status, marking them as completed.

+_id :"id converted in a str of 32 characters (letters + numbers)" <br>
+new_task: "football match at 8!" <br>
+complete_status: true (or false) <br>